frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-allocation.md

  You can allocate leaves based on [Employee Grade](/docs/user/manual/en/human-resources/employee-grade), [Department](/docs/user/manual/en/human-resources/department) or [Designation](/docs/user/manual/en/human-resources/designation).
 Also, note that 'Add unused leaves from previous allocations' check will enable you to carry forward any unused leaves (for Leave Types with 'Is Carry Forward' set) from previous allocations to new ones.

-Once the Leaves are granted, Leaves will be automatically allocated to the selected Employees based on the Leave Policy set in their [Employee](/docs/user/manual/en/human-resources/employee) master.
+Once granted, the leaves will be automatically allocated to the selected Employees based on the Leave Policy set in their [Employee](/docs/user/manual/en/human-resources/employee) master.
 You can check the newly allocated leaves in the Leave Allocation list.

 <img class="screenshot" alt="Manual Leave Allocation"
 	src="{{docs_base_url}}/assets/img/human-resources/leave-allocation2.png">